pranjals149/Aspus/README.md

 4. Install it.

-5. To select the theme, follow the steps: File -> Preferences -> Color Theme.
+5. To select the theme, follow the steps: `File -> Preferences -> Color Theme -> Aspus`.